-Kirschenbaum specializes in digital humanities, electronic literature and creative new media (including games), textual studies, and postmodern/experimental literature.
-He has a Ph.D. in English from the University of Virginia, and was trained in humanities computing at Virginia's Electronic Text Center and Institute for Advanced Technology in the Humanities (where he was the Project Manager of the William Blake Archive).
-His dissertation was the first electronic dissertation in the English department at Virginia and one of the very first in the nation.
+Matthew G. Kirschenbaum is Assistant Professor of English at the University of Maryland, College Park, where he specializes in digital studies, applied humanities computing, images and visual culture, and postmodern/experimental literature.
+He has a Ph.D. in English from the University of Virginia, and was trained in humanities computing at Virginia's Electronic Text Center and Institute for Advanced Technology in the Humanities.
+His dissertation was entitled Lines for a Virtual T[y/o]pography: Electronic Essays on Artifice and Information (1999).
+Written and presented entirely online, it was the first electronic dissertation in the English department at Virginia (and one of the first in the nation).

 Kirschenbaum's current book project, on digital inscription, is entitled Mechanisms.
 His other ongoing writing includes: "Outside the Archive" (with Kari Kraus), a long essay that historicizes current practices in electronic editing and explores alternatives to the archival paradigm in electronic scholarship; "Literary Studies in a Wired World," an essay on professional survival; and a chapter on "Interface, Aeshetics, and Usability" for the forthcoming Blackwell Companion to Digital Humanities.
 More work in progress is listed here.